 Also, Onefinity offers a 1-year formal warranty on all its products.

-The company Kirbre Enterprises Inc. that owns the Onefinity brand is based in Ontario, Canada, and the machine ships from that location.
+The company Kirbre Enterprises Inc. which owns the Onefinity brand is based in Ontario, Canada, and the machine ships from that location.

 They offer phone support and email support to all customers.

-Overall, its clear that makers of the Onefinity have taken the time to understand the issues with the current crop of CNC machines.
+Overall, it is clear that the makers of Onefinity have taken the time to understand the issues with the current crop of CNC machines.